 Important rules for conditional passers:

-- You must retake failed subjects within 2 years
+- You must retake the remaining subject(s) within 2 years from the original examination date

-- Failure to pass the retake means the entire exam is considered failed
+- Failure to pass within the 2-year window means all credits are lost and the entire exam must be retaken

 After 2 complete failures: You must complete at least 24 units of accountancy subjects before retaking per RA 9298.